Rodeobe/bruxism/index.md

 ### Psychology
-- Biodynamic devices, a tool that monitors the user, and informs/warns the user (eg. using vibrations or a smartphone app) of the behaviour.
-These tools include Jawsaver (smart earbuds), Grindcare, Jawsense, and others.
+- Biodynamic devices, a tool that monitors bruxism behaviour, and informs/warns the user about it, eg. using vibrations or a smartphone app.
+These tools include Jawsaver (smart earbuds), Grindcare, Jawsense, bytesense and others.
 - Faceformer, a functional, neurophysiological training program against bruxism.
 - General stress reduction techniques, eg. meditation or mindfulness
 - GrindAlert